 Trained Diabetic Personnel: School will identify Trained Diabetes Personnel (TDP) who 1) Know how to test blood sugar levels and interpret the results.
-2) Know how to measure and administer insulin given by a a syringe or insulin pump.
+2) Know how to measure and administer insulin given by a syringe or insulin pump.
 3) Know how to respond to hypoglycemic events, including the use of the Glucagon kit.

-Location for Pre-Lunch Testing: School will provide an appropriate location for daily pre-lunch blood sugar testing and for lunchtime insulin by injection or pump.
+Location for Pre-Lunch Testing: School will provide an appropriate location for daily pre-lunch blood sugar testing and lunchtime insulin by injection or pump.

 Insulin Delivery: A TDP or nurse will supervise daily glucose monitoring and administer insulin via injection or insulin pump.
 If a substitute is not aware of how to administer insulin, the school will call the parents.

 Testing: Glycemic conditions can affect the child’s testing.
 Therefore: 1) Blood sugar should be tested before important tests.
 2) Child needs to eat their regularly scheduled snacks even if they are during a test.
 3) If a diabetes-related activity (testing blood, snack, water, bathroom) must occur during a timed test, the child will be given the equivalent extension of time at the end of the test.